wo1fbit/wo1fbit.github.io/pages/Privesc.md

 1. find / -type f -perm /0777 2>/dev/null - find world-writeable files in the whole system
 2. find / -type d -perm /0777 2>/dev/null - find world-writeable directories in the whole system
+3. find / -xdev -user root -perm -a+w -name hello - look for a file called "hello" owned by root and is world-writable.(-xdev, meaning not to recurse underneath mount points such as /proc and /sys.
+The "-" before the permissions means that the file must have at least these permissions; without it find would look for a file having exactly the specified permissions.)
+With GNU find, you can also look for a file that is writable by the user running find: replace -perm -u+w by -writable.

 # Cron Jobs
 Find automated jobs that run with priviledged permissions.